i-abdullahirshad/gamepadscheck/src/content/articles/xbox-controller-blinking-fixes.md

 #### **Reinstall the driver on PC**

-If the controller pairs but Windows behaves oddly, the driver may have failed to install correctly.
+If the controller pairs but Windows behaves oddly—a frequent issue requiring specific [Xbox controller not working on PC fixes](/xbox-controller-not-working-on-pc-fixes/)—the driver may have failed to install correctly.

 - Right click Start and open Device Manager
 - Find the controller under Xbox Peripherals or Human Interface Devices